Yulia Arsen

 BIO

-Another strong interest of hers is making pieces through laboratory processes with a mixed group of performers.
-She is inspired by unique bodies and the variety of backgrounds, their non-similarities, and the possibilities of being together.
+Another of her huge interests is to create pieces through laboratory processes with a mixed group of performers.
+She is inspired by unique bodies and the variety of backgrounds, their differences and the possibilities of being together.

 Do you really wanna live forever (2024-2026)